chinmayarvind23/AIvaluate/design-plan.md

 - submittedAt: a timestamp of when the submission is made
 - updatedAt: a timestamp that shows when the submission is updated by the student
 - isGraded: a status indicating whether or not the submission has been graded
-- AIGrade: a grade assigned by the AI to the submission attempt
-- AIFeedbackText: the feedback provided by the AI
-- InstructorTAFeedbackText: the feedback provided by the instructor or TA
-- instructorTAgrade: a grade assigned by the instructor/TA to the submission attempt

 #### StudentFeedbackReport
 ###### Purpose